Senior Vice President/Commercial Lending Team Leader

 Eric left a smaller bank to join OPB, having also worked for larger regional and national financial institutions over his tenure in the Portland banking community.
 There are some key benefits for businesses in choosing OPB over other banks, he says.

-For example, OPB’s regulatory lending limits in excess of $15 million, which are dictated by the FDIC, allow him and his team to serve Portland-area businesses of most any size.
 Whether it’s an expanding business just getting their feet under them, or a flourishing multi-generational business seeking a lending relationship with a more local, customized touch – OPB’s team is well prepared for most any commercial lending request that comes through their doors.

 “The ability to provide customized lending solutions to Portland-area businesses, coupled with local decision making right here in Oregon, are a win-win situation for our OPB’s Portland banking team and our prospective clients,” Eric says.